Carbon renewal technology

 Carbon renewal technology, a type of molecular or advanced recycling, gives new life to the most complex waste plastic, recycling all types of plastic with the exception of PVC—many of which cannot be recycled with traditional mechanical recycling methods.

 Carbon renewal technology takes a wide array of mixed plastic waste and breaks it back down into its molecular building blocks, allowing the molecules to be reassembled to build new products.
 This allows materials to be recycled an infinite number of times—unlike mechanical recycling—with no compromise or loss of quality.

 This technology provides a circular solution for materials that currently cannot be recycled today, keeping them in use and out of landfills and incinerators.
 Better yet, the process reduces greenhouse gas emissions by 20%-50% when compared to processes using fossil fuels, and the end products are identical to those produced with virgin content.

-Read the full lifecycle assessment on our carbon renewal technology and take a deeper dive by
+Read the lifecycle assessment summary on our carbon renewal technology and take a deeper dive by

 Real, scalable solutions